TheMannu/Devops-Tools-Installation-Configurations/NPM-vs-Yarn.md

 - **NPM**: Does not support Plug'n'Play natively.
 - **Yarn**: Yarn 2 introduced Plug'n'Play (PnP), which eliminates the need for `node_modules`.

+## Community and Ecosystem

+- **NPM**:
+  - Being the default package manager for Node.js, NPM has the largest ecosystem of packages.
+  - Most tutorials, documentation, and third-party integrations are focused on NPM.

+- **Yarn**:
+  - Yarn was developed by Facebook and has a large community.
+  - Yarn's popularity has grown in specific communities due to its performance and feature advantages.